ncko/ncko.github.io/recipes/chicken-breast-stir-fry-and-chickpeas.md

 | Sodium (mg)       | 570 |

 ### Tips
-- I really recommend a problem thermometer for the chicken breast.
-It really helps avoid drying it out.
+- I really recommend a probe thermometer for the chicken breast.
+It makes it much easier to avoid drying it out.
 - I like this one for dinners with the family.
 While I serve mine over chickpeas, they eat theirs over rice.
 - Low sodium tamari would reduce the sodium content of this recipe.
 I used regular tamari because we couldn't find low sodium varieties.
 - Roasting the almonds in the oven for a couple minutes creates a nice crunch that compliments the dish well.
 Just spread them on a baking sheet and put them in the oven with the chicken.